noiseprotocol/noise_spec/noise.md

 5.7.
 Setting a nonce
 ---------------------

 On input of a 64-bit nonce, replace the current nonce.
-Extreme care must be taken never to reuse a nonce, considering that certain nonce values may have been used by Noise message processing.
+Users of this function must take extreme care never to reuse a nonce, and must consider that certain nonce values may have been used by Noise message processing.
 This should be used for counter-based nonces instead of random nonces.

 If you want to use a random 128 bit nonce (call it `R`), you can set the nonce to the first 64 bits of `R`, then derive a new session, then set the child